 If you do a lot of swing dancing, it’s certainly wise to invest in some dance shoes (and cushioned insoles) that provide comfort, support and the proper sole for slides, hops, jumps, swivels and spinning (especially the ladies, who often do a lot of spinning!).
 Dancing can take a toll on your knees, ankles and legs if you don’t have good shoes.
 Overall, you want shoes that let you pivot freely (to avoid knee and ankle damage), but not let you slip and fall.
 Let’s look at some shoes made specifically for swing dancers.

 Recommendations for shoes.
-See the info below in section on “Where to buy….” for specific recommendations.
+See the info below in the section on “Where to buy….” for specific recommendations.

 Cushioned Insoles.
 A good pair of cushioned insoles are worth their weight in gold.
 There are lots of name brand and off-brand insoles on the market.
 Some people will buy their shoes slightly bigger (perhaps an half size bigger) to give them more room.
 Insoles come in relatively flat versions and those with combinations of molded heel cup and arch support.
 You can even add a “flat” type cushioned insole under the combination type to really increase the cushion and support.